centreon/centreon-documentation/en/health/centreon-agent.md

 ## Installing the Agent

-All Centreon components you wish to monitor (Central, Poller, Remote Server, etc.) must each have an Agent installed on their host machine.
+All Centreon components you wish to monitor (Central, Poller, Remote Server, Database, etc.) must each have an Agent installed on their host machine.

 ### On a Centreon Central Server